aksisnew/templates-for-life-management-through-obsidian-s-app/README.md

 - make a folder in your vault for these templates and replicate the template for each day or week or 3 month's period and enjoy fullfilling your tasks!! yuppy!!

+# Secondaly you can also use this whole repository as a structured vault to manage almost all aspects of your life in obsidian or any md based note app how is it?

 ## specifically tailored for jee,neet and college people out there!
 ## specifically tailored for mobile app
 just download these mark down templates and then make the dailytemplate.md repeat each day and open every time vault opens in obsidian's mobile app